 Scope and Purpose of the Policy

 Mineworx is committed to providing timely, factual and accurate disclosure of material information about the Company.
-The objectives of this Policy are to ensure that material information about Iberian is disclosed in a timely, consistent, and appropriate manner, in accordance with applicable law and to protect and prevent the improper use or disclosure of material information or confidential information about Iberian.
+The objectives of this Policy are to ensure that material information about Mineworx is disclosed in a timely, consistent, and appropriate manner, in accordance with applicable law and to protect and prevent the improper use or disclosure of material information or confidential information about Mineworx.

-This Policy applies to all directors, officers and employees of Iberian, and all disclosure by Mineworx, including to shareholders, the investment community, and the media.
+This Policy applies to all directors, officers and employees of Mineworx, and all disclosure by Mineworx, including to shareholders, the investment community, and the media.